itsjavi/fontawesome-iconpicker/README.md

 - [x] Ability to use the user input as the filter instead of the popover input
 - [x] Fix bottomRight position when using component mode
 - [x] Better dropdown compatibility
+- [ ] Ability to mix various class prefixes (maybe having the full name of each icon and removing icon class options?)
-- [ ] Ability to select and copy the icon character
+- [ ] Ability to select and copy the icon character (the would need to be hardcoded in js)